Victorian House, Newport 2075

 A complimentary basket of logs for the woodburning stove is provided and more are available at a reasonable cost.

-Towels are available to hire at £3 per guest, not for beach use.
-Please pay at the property.
+Towels are available to hire at £5 per guest, not for beach use.
+Please make the arrangements for towels with the owner once you have paid for your holiday.

 Wifi without guarantee is available.